mediamicroservices/mm/README.md

 * makeyoutube has options d, o, n, e, E. To reread what those options mean, return to [section header](https://github.com/mediamicroservices/mm#mediamicroservices-functions-and-instructions-for-use).
 If you use options o or d, your command will look like this: makeyoutube -o OR -d [path/to/directory] [input].
 If you use option n, your command will look like this: makeyoutube -n [input].
 If you use option e, your command will look like this: makeyoutube -e -d [path/to/directory] [input].
 If you use option -E, your command will look like this: makeyoutube -E [input].

 ####migratefiles
+* migratefiles is a script that uses rsync to move files, and creates a log documenting the checksum, time, and file paths of files migrated. migratefiles expects a directory input.
+To use migrate files, type the command migratefiles -o [destination] [input or inputs]

 ####qatesting
+* QA testing performs a series on tests on one or multiple videofile inputs.
+It outputs the results into the terminal.

 ####removeDSStore